opensearch-project/security/README.md

 # Open Distro for Elasticsearch Security

 Open Distro for Elasticsearch Security is an Elasticsearch plugin that offers encryption, authentication, and authorization.
-It supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens, SAML, OpenID and more.
+When combined with Open Distro for Elasticsearch Security-Advanced Modules, it supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens, SAML, OpenID and more.
 It includes fine grained role-based access control to indices, documents and fields.
 It also provides multi-tenancy support in Kibana.

-## Basic features
+## Basic features provided by Security

 * Full data in transit encryption
 * Node-to-node encryption